JuliaML/MLLabelUtils.jl/docs/api/interface.rst

    :param AbstractVector vec: The classification targets in vector form.

-   :return: The label-encoding that is deemed most approriate to
+   :return: The label-encoding that is deemed most approriate
             to describe the values found in `vec`.

 .. code-block:: jlcon